 - When ready to start to make the pie, take about 1/3 of the pie crust and set aside in the refrigerator in plastic wrap.
 Roll out the remaining 2/3rds. so that it will completely cover the bottom and the sides of the pie pan.

 - Grease the pan and spread the crust over the inside.
-Using a knife, cut off any excess dough, which you can add to the dough in the refrigerator.
+Pinch the dough tightly around the edge of the pan since it will shrink when proofed.
+Use a sharp knife and cut off any excess dough, which you can add to the dough in the refrigerator.

 - While the crust is proofing, sauté the carrots and celery in the olive oil over medium heat for about 5-7 minutes until they start to soften.
 Set aside.

-- Mix all the ingredients for the filling in a bowl, making sure to add the salt and pepper.
+- Mix the carrots, celery, chicken and for the filling in a bowl, making sure to add the salt and pepper.

 - Let the bottom crust cool for a couple of minutes while you are rolling out the top crust.